SimplGy/emoji-magic/README.md

 ## How to Use

 1. Click the extension icon: `🔮`
-2. Type in what you want, like `"cat"`
+2. Type in what you want, like "cat"
-3. Press `enter` or click on the exact emoji you want
+3. Hit "enter" or click on the exact emoji you want

 > Tip: choose a keyboard shortcut in [chrome://extensions/shortcuts](chrome://extensions/shortcuts) -> `Emoji Magic` so you can add Emojis easily, anytime.